swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

 dvc plots diff --open
 ```

+!!! warning

+    Do **not** enable auto-opening using the suggested command
+    `dvc config plots.auto_open true`, as this will cause complications in
+    subsequent steps.

 The effect of the `dvc plots diff` command is to create a `dvc_plots` directory
 in the working directory.
 This directory contains a report to visualize the
 plots in a browser.